-Leinenger, M. & Rayner, K. (in press).
+Leinenger, M. & Rayner, K. (2017).
 What we know about skilled, beginning, and older readers from monitoring their eye movements: Implications for teaching reading.
 In J. A. León & I. Escudero (Eds.)
 Reading Comprehension in Educational Settings.
 Amsterdam, The Netherlands: John Benjamins.

 Leinenger, M., Myslín, M., Rayner, K., & Levy, R. (2017).
 Do resource constraints affect lexical processing?
 Evidence from eye movements.
 Journal of Memory and Language, 93, 82-103. pdf (accepted version)

 Schotter, E. R. & Leinenger, M. (2016).
 Reversed preview benefit effects: Forced fixations emphasize the importance of parafoveal vision for efficient reading.
 Journal of Experimental Psychology: Human Perception and Performance, 42, 2039-2067.

 Leinenger, M., Schotter, E. R., & Rayner, K. (2016).
 Models of the reading process.
 In H. Miller (Ed.)
 Encyclopedia of theory in psychology.
 SAGE.

 Leinenger, M., & Rayner K. (2015) Eye movements and visual attention during reading.
 In J. Fawcett, E. F. Risko, & A. Kingstone (Eds.)
 The Handbook of Attention.
 Cambridge, MA: The MIT Press.

 Leinenger, M. (2014).
 Phonological coding during reading.
 Psychological Bulletin, 140, 1534-1555. pdf